Creating a Sustainable Website focused on UX and impact.

 - Developing – Focus on traffic flow by experimenting with different items and deliverables.
 Content should be created based on user feedback and input from personas, and all departments.
 Tracking codes should be implemented into campaigns and target marketing should be used to drive traffic to the website.

 - Gathering Information – As the content generates data, it must be analyzed and validated.
 DO NOT MAKE ASSUMPTIONS HERE.
 Content both verbal and visual should be optimized to help the audience to relate better.
 The facts and findings should be documented for future use.

 - Integration – The new information should be shared with all of the teams so that marketing and sales efforts can be refined to reach target audiences more effectively.

 Marketing goals should be supported during and after the redesign process.
-By utilizing growth driven design, your website continuously evolves as the wants, needs and expectations of your audience do.
-This also develops a much stronger communication through all parts of your business as the communication continues to improve the overall operation of the business and website.
+By utilizing growth-driven design, your website continuously evolves as the wants, needs, and expectations of your audience do.
+This also develops a much stronger communication through all parts of your business as communication continues to improve the overall operation of the business and website.

 Progressive enhancement involves building the core foundation first and then enhancing complexity from that infrastructure.
 The focus isn’t on screen size, device or browser but on the content and UX.

 By utilizing progressive enhancement, technologies are layered in a way that allows all user types access to the basic webpage content and functionality whether their devices are outdated or not.